 Drama is often the best way to explore tough questions.
 For examples, how about the questions raised from these three workplace situations:

-- Or consider the group of union employees struggling with profitability goals.
+Or consider the group of union employees struggling with profitability goals.
 Must all corporate goals be met each and every quarter?
-That’s the question A Stitch In Time wrestles with.
+That’s the question posed by A Stitch In Time.

 Then there’s the tech support person who answers the phone — or does he?
 Tech Support may be the most unusual workplace scenario you’ll encounter.
 Then again, doesn’t this kind of behavior happen every day?
 Perhaps even where you work?